5afagy/5afagmy.github.io/_posts/2023-2-05-Emotions_Detection.md

 r. `cap.release()`: This method releases the video capture object.

 s. `cv2.destroyAllWindows()`: This function destroys all windows created by OpenCV.

+### Code Explanation:

+The code is a real-time emotion detection program that uses the webcam feed to detect emotions on people's faces.
+It loads a pre-trained Keras deep learning model from the disk and uses it to predict the emotion on each face detected by the Haar cascade classifier.

+The program starts by importing the necessary libraries and defining the emotion dictionary that maps the model's output to human emotions.
+Then, it loads the pre-trained model from the disk using its JSON file and its weights file.

+Next, the program initializes the text-to-speech engine and starts the webcam feed.
+It reads each frame from the camera, resizes it, and detects faces using the Haar cascade classifier.
+Then, it takes each face detected and preprocesses it by cropping and resizing it to fit the input shape of the model.

+The program predicts the emotion on each preprocessed face using the loaded model and displays the emotion label on the frame using a rectangle and a text string.
+Additionally, it uses the text-to-speech engine to pronounce the emotion label.

+Finally, the program shows the processed frame in a window and waits for the user to press the 'q' key to exit.
+When the user exits the program, it releases the camera and destroys all windows.

 ### Results: